Frequently Asked Questions

 We define the public health sector to include any organization, program or activity that works to create the conditions in which people can live healthy lives, including activities to prevent disease and injury and promote health for the population at large.
 They include governmental public health agencies working at local, state, and federal levels, as well as nongovernmental organizations that contribute to the performance of core public health functions.
 A defining feature of public health systems is their focus on actions designed to protect and improve health at a population level rather than purely at an individual level through delivery of personal health services.
 Public health systems implement activities to protect populations from communicable diseases, to prevent chronic disease risks and injuries, to promote healthy behaviors, and to reduce environmental health risks in the air, water, food, and built environment.

-Each study funded under this CFP must (1) identify a specific form of systemic racism that limits health and well being for affected populations; and (2) investigate a novel systems alignment strategy for solving the problem that engages relevant representatives from medical care, public health, and social services systems, as described in the S4A Research Agenda.
+Each study funded under this CFP must (1) identify a specific form of systemic racism that limits health and well-being for affected populations; (2) be led by a community-based organization with a research partner; and (3) investigate a novel systems alignment strategy for solving the problem that engages relevant representatives from medical care, public health, and social services systems.
 The systems alignment strategy to be studied must engage all three types of systems that comprise the health and social ecosystem in American communities—medical care, public health, and social services.
 For definitions and examples of systemic racism and potential solutions, please read this review article.
-Read the full CFPfor more information about this specific funding opportunity.
+Read the full CFP for more information about this specific funding opportunity.

 Studies must evaluate proposed solutions that engage all three types of systems implicated in the S4A research agenda: 1) medical care; 2) public health; and 3) social services.